Assignment2Team/Assignment2/README.md

 Division of Tasks:

 Dharmin:
 Dharmin wrote the Main class without using getX() Method.
-He had used the Account class from uzair to include getX() method later.
+He had used the Account class from uzair and Receipt class from arshtjit tto include getX() method later.
 Fixed Receipts.

 Uzair:
 Uzair wrote the wrote the Account class and helped adapt the main method to include getX() method.

 Arsh:
-Arsh Fixed the Withdrawn method and worked on the challenge part of the problem.
+Arsh wrote the Receipt class and helped adapt the main to include the methods from Receipt class.

 Address of Repository: https://github.com/Assignment2Team/Assignment2/new/master